AutoPas/AutoPas-Dockerfiles/README.md

 The generated images are used by Jenkins to test the AutoPas library.

 ### archer
 This file is used to check OpenMP data races.
 It uses the [archer data race detection tool](https://github.com/PRUNERS/archer).
 The file includes:
 * make
 * cmake
+* ninja
+* clang v6.0.0
+* archer version 2.0.0 - Stand-alone build with LLVM OpenMP Runtime and ThreadSanitizer OMPT Support Archer is installed in /usr and is in the path as clang-archer++ and clang-archer

+As Archer already sets -fopenmp OpenMP will always be automatically enabled within AutoPas.

+### archer-v1.0.0
+This file is used to check OpenMP data races.
+It uses the [archer data race detection tool](https://github.com/PRUNERS/archer).
+The file includes:
+* make
+* cmake